networknext/next/docs/deploy_to_development.md

 Log in to https://semaphoreci.com

-You should see your build job run on your tag, then transition to uploading artifacts, and then deploying to development.
+You should see a build job run on your tag, then transition to "Upload Artifacts", and then "Deploy to Development".

 <img width="895" alt="image" src="https://github.com/networknext/next/assets/696656/f74cd3dc-8765-4672-bced-3d5f38098f79">

-Once "Deploying to Development" turns green you are ready to go to the next step.
+Wait until "Deploy to Development" turns green.
 This can take 10-15 minutes on the first deploy.

 ## 3. Initialize the postgres database